 Occupational Health and Safety

-In 2022, four companies from the H.U.
-Group including H.U.
-Group Holdings, Inc. and consolidated subsidiaries SRL, Inc., Fujirebio, Inc. and H.U.
-Frontier, Inc. were certified as White 500 companies in the large enterprise category of the 2022 Certified Health & Productivity Management Outstanding Organizations Recognition Program, under which selections are jointly made by the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi.
+In 2023, a total of four companies from the H.U.
+Group (H.U.
+Group Holdings, Inc. and three consolidated subsidiaries) were certified for the second consecutive year as White 500 companies in the large enterprise category of the Certified Health & Productivity Management Outstanding Organizations Recognition Program, under which selections are jointly made by the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi.
+As of that same year, a cumulative total of 11 companies from the H.U.
+Group had been certified under the Certified Health & Productivity Management Outstanding Organizations Recognition Program (eight companies in the large enterprise category and three in the SME category).
+We will continue to pursue initiatives in health management, aiming to enable employees of the Group to bolster their health and thereby increase their vitality and productivity to continue to energize the organization.

 Training and Development